Slava/klyrics/README.md

 A Kpop music player, served with Korean and English lyrics.

-The original frustration stemmed from my personal frustration browsing lyrics on my phone, while listening to music.
+The original motivation stemmed from my personal frustration browsing lyrics on my phone, while listening to music.
 Any website I could find serving Korean lyrics either didn't have a quality translation, or would display it poorly, or would just look horribly unusable on mobile.

+As a result I took on a task of creating an ultimate music player for K-pop lovers: it looks great, has a huge database of songs and can provide you Korean lyrics and translations side by side in a format that's easy to use on mobile.

 I worked on Klyrics as part of my week-long participation in Hack Lodge.

+## Project structure

 There are two parts of the project: